Greece outlines plan to ease bailout burden

-If implemented in full, the new programme would undo many austerity measures the country agreed in February to clinch the bailout package, its second since 2010.
+If implemented in full, the new program would undo many austerity measures the country agreed in February to clinch the bailout package, its second since 2010.

 Euro zone partners have offered adjustments but no radical rewrite of the bailout conditions, with paymaster Germany particularly resistant to Greek calls for leniency.

-Greece’s programme includes a call for the recapitalisation of the country’s fifth-largest lender, ATEbank - a state-owned agricultural bank that EU sources said this month was among several lenders the European Commission wanted to be wound down.
+Greece’s program includes a call for the recapitalization of the country’s fifth-largest lender, ATEbank - a state-owned agricultural bank that EU sources said this month was among several lenders the European Commission wanted to be wound down.
 The finance ministry has denied that report.

 Inspectors from Greece’s “troika” of lenders - the EU, European Central Bank and International Monetary Fund - were due in Athens on Monday to review the country’s progress.